 The following criteria must be adhered to:

-- If invoices/ receipts are not available or do not match the amount being requested then the reason why must be outlined in the mandatory ‘Additional Information’ section.
+• If an invoice/receipt is not available or does not match the amount being requested then the reason why must be outlined in the mandatory ‘Additional Information’ section.

 The common errors and omissions that cause time delays in approving an application are as follows: